lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-integrated-windows-authentication.md

 # Setting up integrated windows authentication
-{% hint style="info" %}
-Integrated Windows Authentication is only supported on standalone Access Manager instances.
-It can not be used in clustered or load balanced deployments.
-{% endhint %}

 The following guide will assist you in configuring your application to use Integrated Windows Authentication (IWA).